Rethinking Jailbreak Detection of Large Vision Language Models with Representational Contrastive Scoring: Introduction

 To address these challenges, we propose \textbf{Representational Contrastive Scoring (RCS)}.
-Our core intuition is that the most potent safety signals are not found in general-purpose embeddings, such as CLIP~\citep{radford2021learning} used by JailDAM~\citep{nian2025jaildam}, but are encoded within the target model's own intermediate representations as it processes a prompt.
-Recent work in representation engineering~\citep{zhou2024alignment, he2025towards} supports this, demonstrating that specific layers within LLMs reveal distinct geometric signatures for malicious versus benign inputs.
-Motivated by this and the concept of outlier exposure~\citep{du2022vos, hendrycks2018deep} from the OOD literature, RCS is designed to efficiently find and leverage these internal geometric signatures.
-Our lightweight framework operates by: 1) Pinpointing the most discriminative hidden layers through a principled geometric analysis.
-2) Learning a lightweight projection that amplifies safety-relevant signals.
-3) Scoring inputs based on their relative distance to benign vs. malicious samples in this projected space.
+Our core intuition is that the most potent safety signals are not found in general-purpose embeddings, such as CLIP \citep{radford2021learning} used by JailDAM \citep{nian2025jaildam}, but are encoded within the target model's own intermediate representations as it processes a prompt.
+Recent work in representation engineering \citep{zhou2024alignment, he2025towards} supports this, demonstrating that specific layers within LLMs reveal distinct geometric signatures for malicious versus benign inputs.
+Motivated by this and the concept of outlier exposure \citep{du2022vos, hendrycks2018deep} from the OOD literature, RCS is designed to efficiently find and leverage these internal geometric signatures.
+Our lightweight framework operates with three key phases: (1) pinpointing the most discriminative hidden layers through a principled geometric analysis, (2) learning a lightweight projection that amplifies safety-relevant signals, and (3) scoring inputs based on their relative distance to benign vs. malicious samples in this projected space.

 We instantiate this framework with two methods: \textbf{Mahalanobis Contrastive Detection (MCD)} and \textbf{K-nearest Contrastive Detection (KCD)}.
-Our comprehensive experiments show that they outperform strong baselines on a challenging evaluation protocol that mixes data sources and modalities while remaining both lightweight and flexible.
+Our comprehensive experiments show that they consistently outperform strong baselines on a challenging evaluation protocol that mixes data sources and modalities, while remaining both lightweight and flexible for real-world applicability.